Tina Reilly: 2006–2008

 Tina meets Dominic Reilly (John Pickard).
 They soon discover that they both share interests in reading and a passive demeanour.
 Following many failed dates, Tina and Dom finally kiss and lose their virginity to each other.
-Tina's sisters Carmel (Gemma Merna) and Michaela (Hollie-Jay Bowes) overhear Dom calling Tina "Cathy", a character from her favourite play Wuthering Heights, and assume he is having an affair with Kathy Barnes (Sarah Jane Buckley).
+Tina's sisters Carmel (Gemma Merna) and Michaela McQueen (Hollie-Jay Bowes) overhear Dom calling Tina "Cathy", a character from her favourite play Wuthering Heights, and assume he is having an affair with Kathy Barnes (Sarah Jane Buckley).
 Michaela and Carmel decide to expose Dom's apparent affair, but end up finding Dom and Tina sleeping together.
 Dom proposes to Tina, and they begin to plan their wedding.
 However, Tina and Dom discover their planned wedding clashes with Tina's sister Mercedes McQueen (Jennifer Metcalfe) and fiancé Russ Owen (Stuart Manning), so Myra suggests they have a double wedding and Mercedes and Tina reluctantly agree.
 During their joint hen night, Tina and Mercedes, along with Carmel and Jacqui McQueen (Claire Cooper), find an unconscious Clare Cunningham (Gemma Bissix), after she is pushed from a balcony.
 On the wedding day, Louise Summers (Roxanne McKee) interrupts the ceremony claiming Mercedes slept with Warren Fox (Jamie Lomas) on the night Clare was pushed, Mercedes being his only alibi after his arrest for attempted murder.
 In order for the wedding not to be ruined, Tina tells Russ that Mercedes was with her all night.
 After marrying Dom, Tina tells Mercedes she will never forgive her for spoiling her wedding day.
 Due to lack of privacy at the McQueen house, Tina and Dom move in with Jacqui and her boyfriend, also Dom's brother, Tony Hutchinson (Nick Pickard).

 Tina begins working as a careers advisor at Hollyoaks High school.
 Tina's boss Pete Webster (Richard Cambridge) begins to sexually harass Tina, later playing mind games when she rejects his advances.
 Tina tries to tell Dom about Pete's harassment but he does not listen and befriends Pete.
 After finishing work one night, Pete tries to rape Tina but Russ stops him.
 Dom later takes Pete's side when Tina tells him what happened so she and Russ have a one-night stand for comfort, and the next day, Tina tells Dom that their marriage is over.